SESYNC-ci/raster-time-series-alaska-lesson/docs/_slides/stack.md

 ~~~
 {:title="{{ site.data.lesson.handouts[0] }}" .text-document}

-`diff_ndvi` is a raster object containing the difference between layer in the `ndvi` stack.
+`diff_ndvi` is a raster object containing the difference between the layers in the `ndvi` stack.
 {:.notes}